Skip to main content

 The Self-Made Founder

-March 2024
+December 2024

 6min read

-Alexander Hamilton conceived an America that encouraged huge successes like his own
+Alexander Hamilton conceived an America that encouraged huge successes like his own.

-The eighteenth century was an aristocratic age, even in relatively egalitarian America.
+The 18th century was an aristocratic age, even in relatively egalitarian America.
 The elite were the major landowners in the plantation colonies, such as Thomas Jefferson, and the great merchants in port cities, such as John Hancock.

-The other low-born Founding Father, however, Alexander Hamilton, started out life at a social level far below that of Benjamin Franklin.
+The other low-born founder, Alexander Hamilton, started out life at a social level far below that of Benjamin Franklin.
 Indeed, in the typically snippy words of his political enemy John Adams, he had been born the “bastard brat of a Scots peddler,” for his parents were not married.
 He was not even born in what is now the United States, entering the world in the remote and unimportant island of Nevis in the British West Indies.
 By the time he was 10, his father had deserted the family.
-By the time he was 12 he was a penniless orphan, earning a precarious living in a St. Croix merchant establishment.
+By the time he was 12, he was a penniless orphan, earning a precarious living in a St. Croix merchant establishment.

 And yet Hamilton, it seems to my admittedly prejudiced eye, has never gotten his due attention from either the nation he served so well or from scholars.
 He is, to be sure, seen on the ten-dollar bill, and there is a first-rate statue of him outside the Treasury Building in Washington.
 But there is no official memorial to him in the nation’s capital.
 And the literature on his great contemporary and antagonist Thomas Jefferson is much larger.
 There is a bibliography of Jefferson-related materials that runs to no less than 486 pages, but there has been no full-scale modern bibliography of Hamilton at all.
-This is ironic in that we live today in a world that is far, far closer to the future of America that Hamilton envisioned (and which he helped decisively to make possible), than to Jefferson’s always Utopian, and static, vision of a land full of yeoman farmers.
+This is ironic, in that we live today in a world that is far, far closer to the future of America that Hamilton envisioned (and which he helped decisively to make possible), than to Jefferson’s always-utopian, and static, vision of a land full of yeoman farmers.
 Hamilton foresaw a dynamic economy in which endless opportunities would allow individuals, however lowly their births, to rise as far as their abilities could take them.

 And this spring, Ron Chernow’s altogether splendid, full-scale biography will be published.
-A weighty and meticulously researched tome of more than 800 pages, it nonetheless reads like a great historical novel, because Chernow brings his central character to such vivid life.
+A weighty and meticulously researched tome of more than 800 pages, it nonetheless reads like a great historical novel as Chernow brings his central character to such vivid life.
 This is a life not only of Hamilton the politician, lawyer, and technocrat, but of Hamilton the man.
 Here is the man whose prodigious energies and talents allowed him to write, apparently in a single night, a 15,000-word essay establishing the doctrine of implied powers in the Constitution.
-Here is also the man with a near-fatal attraction for handsome women (Martha Washington would name one of Mt.
+Here is also the man with a near-fatal attraction for attractive women (Martha Washington would name one of Mt.
 Vernon’s randier tomcats “Hamilton.”)

-How did someone from such a miserable background rise so far so fast in a society in which birth and family connections were so important?
+How did someone from such a miserable background rise so far and so fast in a society in which birth and family connections were so important?
 Easy.
 All that was needed was for Hamilton to (1) be a genius, (2) be a first-rate writer, (3) have a bottomless capacity for hard work, (4) have an endless drive to learn and to understand the world he lived in, (5) possess a great natural talent for forming and keeping deep friendships, and (6) be lucky.

-Let’s take a look at a few cases where Hamilton’s career took a decisive turn through chance.
-Heaven knows he didn’t start off lucky.
+Let’s take a look at a few cases when Hamilton’s career took a decisive turn through chance.
+Heaven knows, he didn’t start off lucky.
 But that changed in 1772, when a great hurricane swept over the island of St. Croix at the end of August.
 Hamilton, already an accomplished writer in his mid-teens, wrote a vivid description of the hurricane in a letter.
 “It seemed as if a total dissolution of nature was taking place,” he wrote.
 “The roaring of the sea and wind, fiery meteors flying about…in the air, the prodigious glare of almost perpetual lightning, the crash of the falling houses, and the ear-piercing shrieks of the distressed, were sufficient to strike astonishment into angels.”

-Hamilton evidently showed the letter to Hugh Knox, a local clergyman who sometimes doubled as editor of the Royal Danish American Gazette , and Knox published it.
+Hamilton evidently showed the letter to Hugh Knox, a local clergyman who sometimes doubled as editor of the Royal Danish American Gazette, and Knox published it.
 It caused a sensation.
 The Danish governor of the island inquired as to who had written the letter, which had been published anonymously, and a group of island residents, notwithstanding the devastation of the hurricane, raised a fund to finance the young author’s further education in North America.
 He was on his way and would never see the West Indies again.

 Hamilton, always sure of his own prodigious abilities, asked to advance as rapidly as possible, rather than have to attend for four years in order to get a bachelor’s degree.
-The trustees of Princeton turned him down, and so he went to King’s College, now Columbia, instead.
+The trustees of Princeton turned him down, so he went to King’s College, now Columbia, instead.
 Because of this, he studied not in the rural fastness of Princeton, but in the heart of what was already the most commercial-minded city in the country, where his commercial instincts could flourish most abundantly.
 Except for a brief stint in Albany, New York City would be his home for the rest of his life.
 And being in New York in the early 1770s, as the crisis with the mother country deepened relentlessly, put Hamilton, still a teenager, in the thick of the dispute.

-He made the American economy not just an engine of wealth but an engine of economic opportunity.
+He made the American economy not just an engine of wealth, but an engine of economic opportunity.

 New York, deeply involved in commerce with Britain, had a large Tory population (and the head of King’s College was the rabidly Tory Reverend Myles Cooper), but endless handbills, broadsides, and pamphlets on both sides poured from the city’s presses.
 On July 6, 1774, the Sons of Liberty held a rally on the Common, now City Hall Park, then near King’s College, and Hamilton attended.